osl-incubator/scicookie/docs/guide.md

   PEP 517 compilation backend, PEP 621 project metadata, a flexible and powerful plugin system.
 It also offers, among other things, versatile user scripting, PyPI integration and version management.
-- [**Hatchling**](https://hatch.pypa.io): It's a is a PEP 517/PEP 660 compatible
+- [**Hatchling**](https://hatch.pypa.io): It's a PEP 517/PEP 660 compatible
   build backend used by Hatch, a modern, extensible Python project manager.
-  It provides a standardized build system with reproducible builds by default, robust environment management with support for custom scripts, easy publishing to PyPI or other indexes, version management, and configurable project generation with sane defaults.Hatchling ensures that your builds are reproducible, so you can be confident that they will always produce the same results.
+  It provides a standardized build system with reproducible builds by default, robust environment management with support for custom scripts, easy publishing to PyPI or other indexes, version management, and configurable project generation with sane defaults.
+Hatchling ensures that your builds are reproducible, so you can be confident that they will always produce the same results.
 It also helps you manage your Python environments, so you can be sure that your projects have the correct dependencies.